The Exodus Road: CEO

-For the first nine years following the organization's inception, Matt Parker served as Chief Executive Officer and Laura Parker acted as the Chief Communications Officer and President.
-In October 2021, The Exodus Road announced in a press release that Matt opted to step down from CEO to spend his energy on the front-line work, instead working as the Chief Strategy Consultant for the nonprofit's Global Program Department.
+For the first nine years following the organization's inception, Matt Parker served as chief executive officer and Laura Parker acted as the chief communications officer and president.
+In October 2021, The Exodus Road announced in a press release that Matt opted to step down from CEO to spend his energy on the front-line work, instead working as the chief strategy consultant for the nonprofit's Global Program Department.
 Their Board of Directors unanimously voted to appoint Laura in his place.

 Christian faith

 While Matt and Laura Parker are strongly motivated by their Christian faith and some of their partners are faith-based, TER’s 501(c)(3) registration status is without religious affiliation.

 According to their website, 65% of their staff are foreign nationals, including social workers, support staff, and investigators.

 Programs

 The Exodus Road is currently headquartered in Colorado Springs, Colorado and supports active operatives in Thailand, India, Latin America, The Philippines, and in the United States.
-As of 2020, they claimed to have supported 1483 rescues and 804 arrests in the organization's lifetime.
-However the organization has declined requests from journalists to substantiate these numbers, but instead published an article addressing these numbers.
+As of May 2023, the organization's website states that they have helped free 2,045 people, aided in the arrest of 1,143 traffickers and perpetrators, helped 1,670 people with aftercare, and trained 2,844 people.
+The organization explained how they arrive at these numbers in an article published on their website.